POLICY 503 - STUDENT ATTENDANCE

 - Students whose absences are excused are required to make up all assignments missed or to complete alternative assignments as deemed appropriate by the classroom teacher.

 - Work missed because of absence must be made up within a reasonable amount of time from the date of the student’s return to school.
-Any work not completed within this period shall result in “no credit” for the missed assignment.
+Any work not completed within this period may result in “no credit” for the missed assignment.
 However, the building principal or the classroom teacher may extend the time allowed for completion of make-up work in the case of an extended illness or other extenuating circumstances.

 - Unexcused Absences